OceanGlidersCommunity/data_assimilation_practices/README.md

 # Data Assimilation Practices
-In this repo we collect literature and approaches on glider assimilation practices.
+In this repo we collect literature and approaches on glider data assimilation practices.
 Please feel free to add literature or reports on this topics.

 Read key literature [here](https://github.com/OceanGlidersCommunity/data_assimilation_practices/blob/main/key_literature.md)